maxmind/geoipupdate/README.md

 [Releases](https://github.com/maxmind/geoipupdate/releases) tab for the latest release.

-After you install geoipupdate, please refer to our [documentation](https://dev.maxmind.com/geoip/updating-databases?lang=en) for information about configuration.
+After you install GeoIP Update, please refer to our [documentation](https://dev.maxmind.com/geoip/updating-databases?lang=en) for information about configuration.

-If you're upgrading from geoipupdate 3.x, please see our [upgrade guide](https://dev.maxmind.com/geoip/upgrading-geoip-update?lang=en).
+If you're upgrading from GeoIP Update 3.x, please see our [upgrade guide](https://dev.maxmind.com/geoip/upgrading-geoip-update?lang=en).

 ### Installing on Linux via the tarball